Homemade Pumpkin Puree

 - Avoid large pumpkins.
 Large, Halloween-style pumpkins may look nice, but I find they have a less sweet flavor and can be hard to manage.

-- Use an ice cream scoop to remove the pulp and seeds from the pumpkin.
+- My trick to removing the innards.
+Use an ice cream scoop to remove the pulp and seeds from the pumpkin.

 - Thicken the puree.
 I notice that sometimes after I’ve pureed the pumpkin, it can be thin and watery.
 To make the puree usable, I like to strain it over cheesecloth into a large bowl to collect the excess liquid.

-To store: Pumpkin puree should always be stored in the refrigerator, in a sealable container.
+To store: Pumpkin puree should always be refrigerated in a sealable container.
 Pumpkin will keep fresh for up to 2 weeks.

 Homemade Pumpkin Puree